Saudades da Terra

-Saudades da Terra is a manuscript, was published by father Gaspar Frutuoso, which forms a reference work on Macaronesia in the late 16th century.

-The manuscript was written between 1586 and 1590, divided into two volumes, based on the author's observations, providing a detailed description of the archipelagos of the Azores, Madeira and the Canary Islands.
-It also has material on Cape Verde and other Atlantic regions.
+Saudades da Terra is a book written between 1586 and 1590 by the Portuguese priest Gaspar Frutuoso, providing a detailed description of the Macaronesia region, especially the Azores, Madeira and the Canary Islands.

-It represents the most important repository of information on the geography, history, clothing, genealogy, toponym, and fauna and flora of the mid-Atlantic archipelago, before the 17th century.
-The author writes from the perspective of a typical Renaissance humanist: including encyclopaedic coverage of literary, artistic and musical fields, observed natural phenomena, alchemic experimentations and speculations concerning geology, biology, mineralogy and petrography.
+It represents the most important pre-17th century repository of information on the geography, history, clothing, genealogy, toponymy, and fauna and flora of the region.
+The author writes from the perspective of a typical Renaissance humanist, with a broad coverage of literary, artistic and musical fields, observed natural phenomena, alchemical experimentation and speculations on geology, biology, mineralogy and petrography.

 Structure

-The manuscript covers each of the islands in the chain, three volumes featuring one or more islands of the Azores, and one volume is a poem:
+The work is divided in six books, five of them featuring one or more islands of the Azores, and one of them being a poem: